-Selected by her colleagues to chair the new Senate Housing Stability & Affordability Committee, Kuderer is eager to bring new, diverse voices to the table as the Legislature looks to tackle the statewide crisis of housing instability.
+Selected by her colleagues to chair the Senate Housing Committee, Kuderer is eager to bring new, diverse voices to the table as the Legislature looks to continue tackling the statewide crisis of housing instability.

-In addition to her new role as chair, Kuderer serves as the Senate’s assistant majority floor leader, as vice chair of the State Government, Tribal Relations & Elections, and as a member of the Law & Justice and Rules committees.
+In addition to her role as chair, Kuderer serves as a member of the Law & Justice, State Government & Elections, and Rules committees.

 Read Patty’s full biography here.

 This week’s election in Clark County was simple and straightforward.
 Unlike comprehensive ...Read More